Stanhope and Tyne Railway: The Durham Junction Railway

-On 16 June 1834 the Durham Junction Railway obtained its authorising Act of Parliament to build a 7 mi railway from collieries at Houghton-le-Spring to Washington where it joined the S&TR.
+On 16 June 1834 the Durham Junction Railway obtained its authorising act of Parliament, the Durham Junction Railway Act 1834 (4 & 5 Will.
+4. c. lvii), to build a 7 mi railway from collieries at Houghton-le-Spring to Washington where it joined the S&TR.
 The S&TR subscribed more than 50% of the share capital of the Durham Junction Railway: £40,000 of the £80,000 share capital.
 An agreement had been made on 17 May 1834, that the line would be worked by the locomotives of the Stanhope and Tyne Railway Company.

 In fact the company never progressed the line further south than Rainton Meadows.

 Bankruptcy

 At the end of 1840 the company was unable to pay its debts, and the loss of the Tanfield Moor traffic emphasised the difficulty.
 As it was a partnership the partners were each liable for the debt without limit.
 The authorised capital of the company was £150,000 and loans to the extent of £440,000 had been taken, in violation of the terms of the deeds of the company.
 It had closed the Stanhope to Carr House section to save money, although it was obliged to continue the rental of the quarry and the wayleave fees for the line.

 On 29 December 1840 an extraordinary general meeting was held at which it was decided to promote a statutory company, with capital of £440,000, to take over the railway and its debts.
-On 5 February 1841 the Stanhope & Tyne Railroad company was dissolved, and its assets and debts transferred to a new company.
+On 5 February 1841 the Stanhope and Tyne Railroad Company was dissolved, and its assets and debts transferred to a new company.

 The Pontop and South Shields Railway

-The new company was called the Pontop and South Shields Railway Company (P&SSR); it was incorporated by Act of Parliament on 23 May 1842.
+The new company was called the Pontop and South Shields Railway Company (P&SSR); it was incorporated by an act of Parliament, the Stanhope and Tyne Railroad Company (Dissolution) Act 1842 (5 & 6 Vict. c. xxvii), on 23 May 1842.
 The section of line between Stanhope and Consett (then called Carr House), and the limestone quarries at Stanhope, were sold to the Derwent Iron Company.
 The blast furnace method of iron production required considerable quantities of limestone.

 Taking over a loss-making railway was not a plan for easy success, and it was not until 1844 when the through route from London to Gateshead opened, using part of the P&SSR line, that the finances improved.